-The Importance of Sustainable TourismTourism can preserve and tourism can destroy.
+The Importance of Sustainable TourismTourism can preserve, and tourism can destroy.
 It can bring enormous advantages for local communities in terms of development and employment, but it can also lead to exploitation and loss of culture.
-Sustainable tourism seeks to maximise the benefits of tourism, whilst minimising the detriments.
+Sustainable tourism seeks to maximise the benefits of tourism while minimising the detriments.

-When travelling I have made mistakes with regards to what is listed below, and I may do so again in the future.
+When travelling, I have made mistakes with regards to what is listed below, and I may do so again in the future.
 It is difficult to travel without an unblemished record, but at least be mindful of your actions and the consequences.
-Follow these simple suggestions and you will engage in a form of tourism that will be mutually beneficial for both you and the local people in the places that you are privileged to visit.
+Follow these simple suggestions, and you will engage in the form of tourism that will be mutually beneficial for both you and the local people in the places that you are privileged to visit.

 Use Local When Possible